mathieu-keller/Kingshot-Discord-Bot/README.md

  - If you run your bot non-interactively, for example as a systemd service on Linux, you should run `--autoupdate` to prevent the bot from using the interactive update prompt.

 - ⚠️ If you run your bot on Windows, there is a known issue with onnxruntime + an outdated Visual C++ library.
-To overcome this, install [the latest version of Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) and then run `main.py` again.
+To overcome this, install [the latest version of Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) in both 32-bit and 64-bit variants, and then run `main.py` again.

 ## ☁️ Hosting Providers